3Then the chief priests and the elders of the Peoplea were gathered together in the courtyard of the high priest, the one called Caiaphas,

 23And he answered and said, “The one who dipped his hand in the dish with me, this one will betray me.

-24The Son of Man is to go just as it is written about him, but woe to that man by whom the Son of Man is betrayed!
+24The Son of Man is to go just as it is written about him, but how terrible it will be for that man by whom the Son of Man is betrayed!
 It had been good for that man if he had not been born.”

 25And Judas, the one betraying him, answered and said, “Surely I am not the one, Rabbi?”
-He says to him, “You yourself have said it.”
+He said to him, “You yourself have said it.”

 26And as they were eating, Jesus took bread, and having blessed it, he broke it, and giving it to the disciples, said, “Take, eat.
 This is my body.”

 27And having taken a cup, and having given thanks, he gave it to them, saying, “Drink from it, all of you.

 28For this is my blood of the covenant, which is poured out for many for the forgiveness of sins.

 29And I say to you, I will absolutely not drink of this fruit of the vine from now on, until that day when I drink it new with you in my Father’s kingdom.”

 30And when they had sung a hymn, they went out to the Mount of Olives.